Five Deliciously Spiked Soups

 Stir in the cream, bring to a boil, cook for 2 minutes and then add the oysters.
 Cook until the edges of the oysters curl, then season with salt, pepper and green onions.
 Serves 10.

-Famous in New Orleans and the Gulf Coast region, hearty yet sophisticated turtle soup is traditionally spiked with Sherry, but this iteration calls for Madeira, and Folse is partial to pouring Vinhos Barbeito’s Boston Bual Special Reserve, part of the Madeira Historic Series.
+Famous in New Orleans and the Gulf Coast region, hearty yet sophisticated turtle soup is traditionally spiked with Sherry, but this iteration calls for Madeira.
+Vinhos Barbeito’s Boston Bual Special Reserve, to be specific, which is part of the Madeira Historic Series.

 And if you’re wondering where to source turtle meat, many Louisiana seafood retailers ship nationwide, like Harlon’s LA Fish and Seafood.